mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

       Step 15

-(updated)
-  .. admonition:: todo

-     Take picture

-  .. admonition:: todo

-     Chapter Setting up QGroundControl: try to be more specific and say which subsection or image you can find this information.

 16. Solder the battery cables coming from the PDB to each pair coming from the ESCs (black on black, red on red).
 Don't forget to put beforhand a piece of shrink tube on the cables.